Meet our Team

 Elizabeth Naneu -

-She is a second wife to Shapara Kaiseyie.
-She is a mother of 6 children.
-She is not educated .
+She is the second wife of Shapara Kaiseyie and a devoted mother of six children.

 Esther Kopirato